Learn step by step the process of How to build an effective and relevant Target Audience on Facebook.

 People who live in this location:

-Businesses that have their target audience reside in a particular location can make use of this option.
+Businesses that have their target audience residing in a particular location can make use of this option.
 For example, retail stores can make use of this option to advertise their products or services within the general area.

 People recently in this location: